Bryan3D/Bryan3D/README.md

 Description:

 This WIP application has been developed to cater to the unique needs of a barbershop client who has expressed dissatisfaction with the existing application.
-The current application needs to be deemed adequate by the client, and as a result, a more effective and efficient solution was required to address the client's concerns.
+The current application was deemed inadequate by the client, necessitating a more effective and efficient solution to address their concerns.
 This application has been designed to meet the specific requirements of the barbershop, with a focus on improving its functionality and usability.
 The development team has carefully considered the client's feedback and concerns and has incorporated them into the application's design.
 The final product is a high-quality application expected to meet clients' expectations and satisfy their needs.